Russia taking 'operational pause' in Ukraine, analysts say

-KYIV, Ukraine (AP) — Foreign analysts say Russia may be temporarily easing its offensive in Ukraine as the Russian military attempts to reassemble its forces for a renewed assault.
+KYIV, Ukraine (AP) — Foreign analysts say Russia may be temporarily easing its offensive in eastern Ukraine as the Russian military attempts to reassemble its forces for a significant - and what it hopes could prove decisive - offensive to conquer the neighboring country.

 On Wednesday, Russian forces made no claimed or assessed territorial gains in Ukraine “for the first time in 133 days of war,” according to the Institute for the Study of War.
-The think tank based in Washington suggested that Moscow may be taking an “operational pause” that does not entail "the complete cessation of active hostilities."
+The think tank based in Washington suggested that Moscow may be taking an “operational pause,” but that it does not entail "the complete cessation of active hostilities."

 “Russian forces will likely confine themselves to relatively small-scale offensive actions as they attempt to set conditions for more significant offensive operations and rebuild the combat power needed to attempt those more ambitious undertakings,” the institute said.

 A Thursday statement from Russia’s Defense Ministry seemed to confirm that assessment.
-It said Russian military units involved in combat in Ukraine were given time to rest.
+It said Russian military units involved in combat in Ukraine had been given time to rest.

 “The units that performed combat missions during the special military operation are taking measures to recover their combat capabilities.
 The servicemen are given the opportunity to rest, receive letters and parcels from home,” read the statement, quoted by Russian state news agency Tass.

+Zelenskyy spoke with them about Ukraine needing more air defenses before the scheduled start of its school year in September, the president's office said.

+“We count on the support of Congress in the issue of supplying modern air defense systems,” the statement said.
+“We must ensure such a level of security in the sky that our people are not afraid to live in Ukraine.”

-Shelling continued in Ukraine's east, where at least nine civilians were killed and six wounded in 24 hours, Ukrainian officials said.
+Shelling in Ukraine's east killed at least nine civilians and wounded six in 24 hours between Wednesday and Thursday, Ukrainian officials said.

-Ukraine’s presidential office said in its Thursday morning update that cities and villages in seven Ukrainian regions were shelled in the past day.
+The presidential office said in its morning update that cities and villages in seven of the country's regions were shelled in the past day.
 Most of the civilian deaths occurred in Donetsk province, where fighting is ongoing.
 Seven civilians were killed there, including a child, the presidential office said.

+Later Thursday, a missile hit a residential area in the Donetsk city of Kramatorsk, killing one civilian and injuring at least six, officials said.
+Burning cars and broken trees smoldered at the scene of the strike, which left a crater in the center of a courtyard.

+Volodymyr, 66, a resident who declined to provide his full name, sat in his overturned apartment, covered in blood.

 Putin on Monday claimed victory in Luhansk, the other province constituting the Donbas, after Ukrainian forces withdrew from the last city they controlled there.
 The governor of Luhansk, Serhiy Haidai, denied Wednesday that the Russians had completely captured the province.